HydraCommander23/Unity-Custom-Maps-/README.md

 ![header](https://github.com/user-attachments/assets/9a797edf-8836-4f99-b4a4-1fd938bd1aa3)

-- This repo contains my custom versions of unused or cut areas from *Alien: Isolation*, made in **Unity 2022.3.9f1**.
+- This repo will constain my custom versions of unused or cut areas from *Alien: Isolation*, made in **Unity 2022.3.9f1**.
 The original game has many doors, elevators, and areas that you can't access — likely removed late in development.
 - My plan is to develop and recreate what the game might have played like if these areas were kept or added in.

 ---